djunehor/laravel-revert-migration/README.md

-# Laravel CherryPick DB Migrate
+# Laravel Revert DB Migrate

-Laravel CherryPick DB Migrate gives you the option to run a specific migration or run migrations in a specified folder. it also allows you revert specific migration(s)
+Laravel Revert DB Migrate gives you the option to run a specific migration or run migrations in a specified folder. it also allows you revert specific migration(s)

 - [Laravel CherryPick DB Migrate](#laravel-custom-db-migrate)
     - [Installation](#installation)